SingLZ/Trivia/README.md

-# Project 4 - *Name of App Here*
+# Project 4 - Trivia

-Submitted by: **Your Name Here**
+Submitted by: Lixing Zheng

-**Name of your app** is an app that ...
-[TODO]
+Tivia is an app that allows users to answer questions of different categories.

-Time spent: **X** hours spent in total
+Time spent: 4hrs

 ## Required Features

 The following **required** functionality is completed:

-- [ ] User can view and answer at least 5 trivia questions.
+- [✓] User can view and answer at least 5 trivia questions.
-- [ ] App retrieves question data from the Open Trivia Database API.
+- [✓] App retrieves question data from the Open Trivia Database API.
-- [ ] Fetch a different set of questions if the user indicates they would like to reset the game.
+- [✓] Fetch a different set of questions if the user indicates they would like to reset the game.
-- [ ] Users can see score after submitting all questions.
+- [✓] Users can see score after submitting all questions.
-- [ ] True or False questions only have two options.
+- [✓] True or False questions only have two options.

 The following **optional** features are implemented: